compiler-disagg/TrackFM/README.md

 cd  fastswap
 ./run.sh
 ```

+TODO: use `tree` command to make above prettier

 ## Using TrackFM
 TODO: how do they get a new app running with TrackFM?
 What are the caveats?